 - Some medicines,

-such as angiotensin-converting enzyme (ACE) inhibitors, can cause high
+such as aldosterone antagonists and angiotensin-converting enzyme (ACE) inhibitors, can cause high

 - Low blood potassium levels can be caused by